ComputeCanada/magic_castle/docs/README.md

 [public keys](#49-public_keys) needs to be tracked (i.e: `ssh-add`) by the local [authentication agent](https://www.ssh.com/ssh/agent) (i.e: `ssh-agent`).
-This module uses the ssh-agent tracked SSH keys to authenticate and to copy SSL certificate files to the login nodes after their creation.
+This module uses the ssh-agent tracked SSH keys to authenticate and to copy SSL certificate files to the proxy nodes after their creation.

 ### 6.1 CloudFlare